 There is no restriction to you applying if you have been rejected during any previous recruitment process.

-You are welcome to apply to the current recruitment campaign when it is open.
+You are welcome to apply to the recruitment campaign when it is open.
 If you are successful through all stages of recruitment and are offered a place in training, Police Service of Northern Ireland is open to liaising with you and will consider all deferral requests.
 Deferral requests are considered on an individual basis.
-Deferral periods are granted on the understanding that they are only valid for as long as intakes from a given campaign would be active.
+Deferral periods are granted on the understanding that they are only valid for as long as the given campaign remains active.

 You do not require any previous experience or knowledge in order to complete the application form or any other stages of the recruitment process.

 Please email info@joinpsni.co.uk with full details and we will investigate.
 It will help if you supply details of the device / browser you were using to complete the application and details of any error messages on-screen.
 After contacting us to check. it might help if you retry the application on another device or clear the cache on your web browser.
 There may also be an issue with leaving certain pages idle for a considerable period of time.
-So as to avoid the risk of missing the application deadline due to such unforeseen circumstance we would encourage all potential applicants to attempt their application early so that any such problems can be overcome.
+So as to avoid the risk of missing the application due date because of unforeseen circumstances, we would encourage all potential applicants to attempt their application early so that any such problems can be overcome.

 Exemptions from the IST are not available and all applicants will have to participate in all stages regardless of previous participation in Police Service of Northern Ireland recruitment testing.